Apoc101/Win-Debloat/README.md

 - Location services toggle
 - Storage Sense toggle
 - Enhance Pointer Precision toggle
-- Hybernation toggle
+- hibernation toggle

 ## Acknowledgements

  - Always make a [restore point](https://answers.microsoft.com/en-us/windows/forum/all/discussion-how-to-create-a-system-restore-point/91aada34-ae98-4007-a19b-15ce6edb41bd) before running software like this
  - I do *NOT* take responsibility for what could happen to your Windows install, run at your own risk!
- - I strongly recommend researching what each toggle/function does before using the script, although none will significantly impact your PC (except for hybernation on laptops)
+ - I strongly recommend researching what each toggle/function does before using the script, although none will significantly impact your PC (except for hibernation on laptops)

 ## How to run